Enstrom 480

-The Enstrom 480 is a small, light helicopter produced by the Enstrom Helicopter Corporation.
+The Enstrom 480 is a light helicopter produced by the Enstrom Helicopter Corporation.

 Design and development

-In the 1980s the Enstrom Helicopter Company was producing two helicopters, both powered by horizontally-opposed piston engines.
+In the 1980s the Enstrom Helicopter Company was producing two helicopters, both powered by horizontally opposed piston engines.
 When the United States Army revealed a requirement for a turbine-powered training helicopter, the company designed a larger, turbine-powered version of its 280 Shark.
 The proposed unit was designated TH28 (TH for "training helicopter" derived from the 28(0), since the Army's proposal was NTH, "new training helicopter").

 The Army contract effort was not successful, but the company effort looked promising enough that management committed to continue with a commercial version, which was introduced in 1993.
 Its power was provided by the C20W variant of the Rolls-Royce Model 250 turboshaft engine.

 Design

 The 480 fuselage consists of a welded steel-tube framework with aluminum cover and tailcone.
 The pilot controls the aircraft from the left seat, which is unusual for helicopters.
 The aircraft does not have a hydraulic system; a trim system absorbs rotor feedback and allows the pilot to position the desired stick setting.